Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/hedgedoc_notes_day4.md

 ### Exercise

-!!! info "Exercises"
+!!! exercise
     Find the instructions [here](https://hackmd.io/rhopZnwTSm2xIYM3OUhwUA?view#Omnitrace).
     Try the _Omnitrace_ section.

     The slides of the presentation are available on LUMI at `/projappl/project_465000388/slides/AMD/`

-21. When can the users expect Omnitrace to become available?
+1. When can the users expect Omnitrace to become available?
 Okey, there is the easyconfig available in a branch omnitrace.
     -   We have two levels in the stack depending on how stable a package is, how many configurations are needed to cover all uses, and to what extent we can offer support for it.
 The reality is that we get requests for so many different tools that we can no longer follow it all with the central support team, let alone update it every time a new version of the PE is installed, and users would already want this to also happen more frequently.
         -   The answer in the Zoom session went far from the question.
 Simply was asking, if you will provide the eb file.
 But I found it. ~~https://github.com/Lumi-supercomputer/LUMI-EasyBuild-contrib/blob/omnitrace/easybuild/easyconfigs/o/omnitrace/omnitrace-1.7.3.eb~~
     -   Yes, we are looking into it.
 No committed date yet, when it will be ready.
 The version you refer to above is not supported and in a branch where development happens.
     - You can try to install it with the `spack` module also, but when I tried right now (`spack install omnitrace`) the installation failed ("missing boost"), likely some problem with the upstream package.py.

-22. I am having an issue trying to allocate resources `salloc: error: Job submit/allocate failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)` even trying for 10 mins allocation.
+2. I am having an issue trying to allocate resources `salloc: error: Job submit/allocate failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)` even trying for 10 mins allocation.
     -   The lumi_g.sh file in the HPE exercises directory will setup Slurm for the LUMI-G nodes using the course project etc. If you have not loaded that can you share the Slurm options you used?
         -   Used before, with sourced the lumi_g , now after re-sourcing it returns:
             ```